- What Police Can and Cannot Do During a Search Warrant

 What is a motion to suppress in Illinois?

-A motion to suppress asks the court to exclude evidence that was gathered in violation of your constitutional rights.
-If granted, that evidence cannot be used against you at trial.
+A motion to suppress is a legal request to exclude evidence obtained in violation of your Fourth Amendment rights.
+If granted, that evidence cannot be used against you in court.